algoldst/thesis/index.md

 - Output voltage drops for increasing resistor values or $V_{be}$.
 - With fixed $V_{be}$, current remains constant for appropriate resistor sizes.
-- Resistors must be sized appropriately with respect to the BJT's requested current, or else saturation occurs ($V_C < V_B$).
+- Resistors must be sized appropriately with respect to the BJT's requested current, or else saturation occurs $(V_C < V_B)$.

 | $V_{be}$ | $I_C$ | $R_C$ | $V_{R_C}$ | $V_{out}$ |
 |----------|-------|-------|-----------|-----------|